core-wg/transport-indication/draft-ietf-core-transport-indication.md

 a name resolution service is used for a simple name lookup:
 When DNS is used as a resolution service,
 AAAA (or A) records of the name are looked up.

-Beyond the IP address,
+The /etc/hosts file and nsswitch "host" database can provide that same information.

-the resolution service may provide some additional information, such as the zone identifier (implied in DNS by using the zone the DNS response was obtained through) or TLSA records (which can guide the (D)TLS certificate validation process but are out of scope for this document).
+Additional metadata provided by this resolution service are the zone identifier (implied in DNS by using the zone the DNS response was obtained through) or TLSA records (which can guide the (D)TLS certificate validation process but are out of scope for this document).

 Simple resolution services do not indicate which transports are available on the address.